brainchaosapps/jenkinsPipelineTest/readme.md

 This is a cloned, testing environment of https://github.com/spring-projects/spring-petclinic.

 This is a test project to build a jenkins pipeline, which compiles and tests the code and finally packages the project as a runnable Docker image.
+Optionally, you can deploy the result artifact to JFrog Artifactory.

 # How to run the project?